Bayesian Persuasion with State-Dependent Quadratic Cost Measures: Main Result

-We can approximate $\CP^n$ through polyhedral cones \cite{ref:Bundfuss09, ref:Yildirim12, ref:Yildirim17} from inside and outside of $\CP^n$ such that their (nested) sequence converges to $\CP^n$ asymptotically.
+For example, we can approximate $\CP^n$ through polyhedral cones \cite{ref:Bundfuss09, ref:Yildirim12, ref:Yildirim17} from inside and outside of $\CP^n$ such that their (nested) sequence converges to $\CP^n$ asymptotically.
 For each polyhedral approximation, the corresponding optimization problem becomes an LP, which can be solved in polynomial time.
-A comparison between inner and outer approximations quantifies the accuracy of the approximation.
-Furthermore, we can be strategic while approximating the underlying cone since the main objective is to solve the optimization problem rather than approximating the cone everywhere.
-For example, in \cite{ref:Bundfuss09}, the authors have proposed a fast algorithm to approximate the cone of copositive matrices ``adaptively" via inner and outer polyhedral constraints.
-A distinctive feature of this algorithm is to adapt the quality of approximation according to the optimization objective.
-In other words, the adaptive algorithm seeks to attain fine approximation around some neighborhood of the solution of the optimization problem while letting the approximation be coarse anywhere else.
+A comparison between inner and outer approximations quantifies the accuracy of the approximation. {\cb Furthermore, in \cite{ref:Bundfuss09}, the authors have proposed an algorithm that attains fine approximation only around some neighborhood of the solution of the optimization problem while letting the approximation be coarse anywhere else in order to speed it up.
+In the following we briefly describe the algorithm since we will adopt it to solve \eqref{eq:primal} and examine its performance numerically in various scenarios in Section \ref{sec:examples}.}